Future Car Parking Scenarios for Contemporary Milano (MArch Thesis, 2021)

 -Proferssors: Prof. Michele Caja, Prof. Annegret Hedwig Elisabeth Burg, Doc.
 Jakica Nebojsa Tutors: Pierfrancesco Sacerdoti, S. Zaroulas -Group Members: Ronay Baris Civas, Florian Valentin, Martina Bertuzzi

-The Börneplatz Synagogue, now disappeared, was among the largest of the synagogues in the city of Frankfurt am Main in Germany.
-Built between 1881and 82 (on the site where a hospital for foreign Jews was built in 1780, then demolished) in the neo-Renaissance style, the synagogue was set on fire and destroyed by the Nazis crystal night in November 1938 and completely demolished.
-This Synagogue was the center of the Orthodox movement within the vast Jewish community of Frankfurt.
-The synagogue hosted 520 seats for men and 360 for women, plus 400 seats added after an expansion work in 1901.
+The Börneplatz Synagogue, now disappeared, was among the largest of the synagogues in Frankfurt am Main in Germany.
+This Synagogue was the center of the Orthodox movement within the vast Jewish commuSynagoguerankfurt.
+The Synagogue hosted 520 seats for men and 360 for women, plus 400 seats added after an expansion in 1901.
+Built between 1881and 82 (on the site where a hospital for foreign Jews was built in 1780, then demolished) in the neo-Synagoguece style, the Synagogue was set on fire and destroyed by the Nazis crystal night in November 1938 and complSynagogueolished.

 The design task is to re-design the Facility at the heart of the Jüdengasse (Jewish Neighborhood) by understanding the old plans, elevations, and the urban dynamics of that period.
 Through the analysis, a new facility scheme, including a synagogue, housing units, and a kindergarten, has been decided to respect today’s existing typologies of morphology, materiality, and climate.